 To meet those standards, we require that the websites we host provide specific information on pages/posts within those sites, rather than via links to external sources.
 For other types of information, we leave up to you whether to provide the information directly or link out to it.

 Following is the required bare-bones information that belongs on every A&S department website.
-This information must be provided on pages/posts within the department’s website.
+This content must be provided on pages/posts within the department’s website.

-- Profiles of everyone (faculty and staff) who interacts with students; each profile must include at least full name, job title, email, office location (room and building), and phone number; for faculty, this must also include area of research/teaching specialty.
+- Profiles of all faculty and staff members who interact with students; each profile must include at least a photo, full name, job title, email, and phone number

-- Descriptions of academic programs offered; this page should at least state which degree programs the department offers and list all applicable majors, minors, concentrations, and the like.
-(You’d be doing undergraduate students a favor if you included types of jobs for which the department’s programs prepare students, double major combinations, prelaw/prehealth applicability, and the like.
-Anything you can do to help students understand your discipline and how it fits into the working world adds value to your site.)
+- Descriptions of academic programs offered; this page should at least state which degree programs the department offers and list all applicable majors, minors, concentrations, and the like

-- A giving page that includes a link to UA’s online donation site.
+- A giving page that includes a link to UA’s online donation site and, if you are seeking donations to funds other than your general gift fund, descriptions of each fund to help donors choose.

 NOTE: Sites external to the department’s A&S-hosted website may not be used as the sole means of providing any of this information.
-Faculty and staff members who wish to link to their personal websites (e.g., blogs, people.ua sites, research group websites) may do so within their department profiles; the “Website” field in the profile form was created specifically for this purpose.
-Do not redirect users to a personal site through any link to a faculty/staff profile.
+Faculty and staff members who wish to link to their personal websites (e.g., blogs, people.ua.edu sites, research group websites) may do so within their department profiles; the “website” field in the profile form was created specifically for this purpose.
+Do not redirect users to a personal site through any link on a faculty/staff profile.

 We recommend that department websites offer the following information (where applicable).